OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

     ' + '*   Notify the National Center for Missing and Exploited Children of information concerning child pornography of which we become aware through the provision of our services.

 ' + '5.
-Do you share my personally identifiable U-verse TV viewing information with other companies?
+Do you share my personally identifiable TV Viewing Information with other companies?

     ' + '

-    We don't share your personally identifiable U-verse TV information with other companies for them to use for the marketing of their own products and services without your consent.
-We are required to notify you about the special requirements we must follow when it comes to sharing your personally identifiable U-verse TV information in response to a Court Order:
+    We don't share your personally identifiable TV Viewing Information with other companies for them to use for the marketing of their own products and services without your consent.
+We are required to notify you about the special requirements we must follow when it comes to sharing your personally identifiable TV Viewing Information in response to a Court Order:

     ' + '

-    **Notice Regarding Disclosure of Personally Identifiable Information of AT&T U-verse TV Subscribers in Response to Court Order**
+    **Notice Regarding Disclosure of Personally Identifiable Information of Satellite and IPTV Subscribers in Response to A Court Order**

     ' + '
-    ' + '*   In the case of a court order obtained by a non-governmental entity, AT&T is authorized to disclose personally identifiable information collected from AT&T U-verse TV subscribers as a result of the subscriber's use of AT&T's U-verse TV service only after providing prior notice to the subscriber.
+    ' + '*   In the case of a court order obtained by a non-governmental entity, AT&T is authorized to disclose personally identifiable information collected from TV subscribers as a result of the subscriber's use of TV service only after providing prior notice to the subscriber.

-    ' + '*   In the case of a court order obtained by a governmental entity, AT&T is authorized to disclose personally identifiable information collected from AT&T U-verse TV subscribers as a result of the subscriber's use of AT&T's U-verse TV service only if, in the court proceeding relevant to the order:
+    ' + '*   In the case of a court order obtained by a governmental entity, AT&T is authorized to disclose personally identifiable information collected from TV subscribers as a result of the subscriber's use of TV service only if, in the court proceeding relevant to the order:

         ' + '
         ' + '*   The governmental entity offers clear and convincing evidence that the subject of the information is reasonably suspected of engaging in criminal activity and that the information sought would be material evidence in the case. and